Pfefferminzo/Classic-Arcade/README.md

  - The speed of the bugs varies but is align with the computer/browser speed
  - Added reset button
  - Finished first draft for review

+ ### Third draft 08.01.2018

+ - Refined readme with new information